DavidHuerta11/happy-camping/README.md

 5. Select campground link and view the campground

 ***Note: Currently the countries which have the most available cities for display are the following:***
-- United States
+- North American Countries
-- Mexico
+- European Countries
-- Canada
+- Russia
-- Germany
+- China
-- France
+- Argentina
-- Italy
+- Australia
-- Spain
+- New Zealand

 ## Demo